 Simple English definitions for legal terms

-Read a random definition: custody (of a child)
+Read a random definition: give way

 A finder's fee is a payment given to someone who helps bring two parties together for a business deal.
 This person acts as a middleman and without their help, the deal may not have happened.
 The fee can be paid by either the buyer, seller, or both, and is agreed upon beforehand.
 Finder's fees are used in many industries, such as finding investors for new businesses or new employees for companies, or in real estate or mergers and acquisitions transactions.